Applied Pharmacy Practice II (PHAR7121)

 Further unit of study information

-Two-day block seminar series for face-to-face teaching and learning and continuous flexible delivery.
+Two 2-day seminars series for face-to-face teaching and learning, three moderated online discussion blocks, and continuous flexible delivery.

 Satisfactory contribution to online discussion groups.
 Completion of forensic examination.
 Attendance and satisfactory participation during small group tutorials and other seminars activities.
-Satisfactory completion of learning portfolio exercises.
+Satisfactory completion of portfolio and three competency assessments (100%).

 Faculty/department permission required?